-Spotlight is an easy way to find anything on your MacBook Pro, such as documents, contacts, calendar events, and email messages.
+Spotlight is an easy way to find anything on your iMac, such as documents, contacts, calendar events, and email messages.
 Spotlight Suggestions offer info from Wikipedia articles, web search results, news, sports, weather, stocks, movies, and other sources.

 When you search with Spotlight, the preview area on the right provides search results you can interact with—make a call, send an email message, play a song, get directions, even convert currencies.
 Spotlight can provide answers to math questions or define words, all on your desktop.